Hans Stockfleth

 His position as bailiff provided an opportunity to achieve personal wealth especially in forested properties.
 From 1636, Stockfleth operated the Åmot sawmill at Modum in Buskerud.
 He also controlled the watercourses north of the sawmill, especially from Hallingdal.
 In 1652-53, Stockfleth acquired additional sites in Aker, Follo, Romerike and Ringerike.
 He eventually came to be among the largest sawmill owners in Norway.
-From 1649, he was also an investor with the Hassel Iron Works (Hassel jernverk) at Modum.
+From 1649, he was also an investor with the Hassel Iron Works (Hassel jernverk) at Modum, together with fellow Haderslev native Johan Garmann.